 The Master of Public Administration degree is accredited by the Network of Schools of Public Policy, Affairs and Administration.
-The undergraduate Health Systems Management program is certified by the Association of University Programs in Health Administration.
+The undergraduate B.S. in Health s Management program is certified by the Association of University Programs in Health Administration.
 The University of Baltimore's graduate and undergraduate programs in criminal justice are certified by the Academy of Criminal Justice Sciences.